 No Marijuana Establishment or MTC may commence operation or apply for a building permit prior to its receipt of all required permits and approvals including, but not limited, to its Final License from the appropriate Commission.

-The number of adult use marijuana retail establishments permitted to be located within the Town of Norton shall not exceed 20% of the number of licenses issued within the Town for the retail sale of alcoholic beverages not to be drunk on the premises where sold under MGL chapter 138, §15.
+The number of marijuana retail establishments permitted to be located within the Town of Norton shall not exceed 20% of the number of licenses issued within the Town for the retail sale of alcoholic beverages not to be drunk on the premises where sold under MGL chapter 138, §15.
 For the purposes of determining this number, any fraction shall be rounded up to the next highest whole number.

 Physical Requirements: